marcelpetrick/DevNotes/BeenThereSeenThat/20230412_Which_kernel_for_your_Embedded_Linux_project/README.md

 ```
 ```
 Q:
-    Could you tell if other realtime sush as Xenomai, RTAI could be an alternative to prempt RT ?
+    Could you tell if other realtime such as Xenomai, RTAI could be an alternative to preempt RT ?
 A:
     Yes, these could be an alternative to using the preempt_RT kernel and in some scenarios may be required to meet real time requirements.
 This is a subject for a future webinar maybe!
 ```